 In a study about the effects of study abroad on mental health, about half of the respondents said they were homesick at one point during their program.
 While homesickness may increase your urge to call home more often or look at what your family and friends are up to online, this only detracts from your experience and can cause you to withdraw from your new community.
-In order to fight homesickness, try to get involved with new activities and limit yourself to calling home once a week or once every other week, as well as limiting your time on social media.
+In order to fight homesickness, try getting involved with new activities, calling home just once a week or once every other week, and limiting your time on social media.

 2. Not adapting quickly to the local language

-For many, studying abroad is the first time they are completely immersed in a foreign language.
-It’s normal to be overwhelmed and feel like you’re not adapting to the language as quickly as you hoped.
+For many students, studying abroad is the first time they're completely immersed in a foreign language.
+It’s normal to feel overwhelmed and like you’re not adapting to the language as quickly as you hoped.
 Other than having patience and confidence, there are a few things you can do to speed things up.
 For starters, a major learning block is relying on English too much.
 For this reason, students should attempt to use as little English as possible, including in their free time (e.g., looking on social media).